thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 Learn about new features and enhancements that come with the multicluster engine operator installation:

+Learn about new features and enhancements for Cluster lifecycle with multicluster engine operator:

+- Cluster management with the Cluster API by using the `metal3` infrastructure provider and the OpenShift Container Platform assisted bootstrap and control plane providers is *Generally Available*.
+The `cluster-api-provider-metal3` and `cluster-api-provider-openshift-assisted` preview flags are removed and the components are disabled by default.
+See Installing a managed cluster with Cluster API to learn more.

+- **Technology Preview:** Automatically import clusters that you provision by using Cluster API to save time when importing.
+See Enabling automatic import for Cluster API clusters (Technology Preview) to learn more.

+  - Create and delete a Red Hat OpenShift Service on AWS cluster with Cluster API.
+See Creating a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API.

+  - Switch from AWS credentials to IAM roles on your managed cluster to avoid storing AWS credentials on your managed cluster.
+See Switching from AWS credentials to IAM roles on your managed cluster.

+- Switch from Amazon Web Services credentials to Identity and Access Management roles so that you can create Red Hat OpenShift Service on AWS with hosted control planes clusters without storing AWS credentials on your managed cluster.
+See Switching from AWS credentials to IAM roles on your Cluster API managed cluster (Technology Preview) to learn more.

+- Provision and manage the lifecycle of a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API so that you can use a GitOps approach to cluster liffecycle at scale.
+See Creating a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API (Technology Preview) to learn more.

+- You can now define managed namespaces for `ManagedClusterSet` resources to manage and scale clusters efficiently, or to apply configurations consistently across your fleet.
+See Setting managed namespaces for ManagedClusterSets to learn more.

+- You can now install a TNF cluster to ensure redundancy at the edge and limit hardware costs.
+See Installing a TNF cluster with Assisted Installer (Technology Preview) to learn more.

 If you are using multicluster engine operator with Red Hat Advanced Cluster Management installed afterwards, see the New features and enhancements for Red Hat Advanced Cluster Management this release.